Rekihyt/Sifu/notes.md

 The operators `=>` and `==>` are probably needed to decrease levels of nesting, because sometimes 0 is desired.
 They would make `->` map only to its first app as a singleton not an array.
 This might make some precedence operators redundant.

+The operator `...` is necessary for globbing.
+Matching using it needs some kind of substring search algorithm for apps though (but probably not for patterns).

+Single arrow: rewrite to first match, looking back or else self Double arrow: rewrite to all matches in order looking back or else empty.

+Commas might be better as a way to append instead of separate apps.
 ```

 # Make apps of length 1 map to a singleton
 (x) -> x
 # This now evaluates into a basic trie without nesting.